copenhagenjs/meetup-slides/2023-10-Oct/index.md

 ## Next meetup - November

-# Call for future host and speakers
+# Call for future hosts and speakers

 We need you!